tienngthth/car-share-system/README.md

 ```
 ## Getting Started

 This project has been built as an Python automation Car Share System to work with Raspberry Pi.
-The whole process includes a Master Pi and an Agent Pi serving four types of different users, which are customers, admin, manger and engineer.
+The whole process includes a Master Pi (MP) and an Agent Pi (AP) serving four types of different users, which are customers, admin, manger and engineer.
 The final product includes a web application working with cloud database, a console based application and project documentation.

 This document describes: